edubart/nelua-lang/docs/pages/overview.md

 | `csize`           | `size_t`             | `_csize`         |
 | `clongdouble`     | `long double`        | `_clongdouble`   |
 {: .table.table-bordered.table-striped.table-sm}

+Use this types for **importing C functions only**, for doing usual code prefer the other Nelua primitive types.
+{:.alert.alert-info}

 {% endraw %}